 - complete, under supervision, a supplementary assessment task related to the original task.

-student has breached examination or authentication rules.
+student has breached VCAA examination rules or VCAA authentication rules for School-based Assessment.
 The principal may wish to make the decision following receipt of a report from a staff member or other

-authority to make decisions about alleged breaches of VCAA examination and authentication rules to a hearing panel formed of members appointed by the principal.
+authority to make decisions about alleged breaches of VCAA examination rules and VCAA authentication

 the allegations are not proven, as well as any responses the student provided during the course of the

 If the decision-maker forms an independent view that the evidence against the student is insufficient to

 If the decision-maker considers that there is sufficient evidence to justify a meeting or hearing to decide

-The following principles apply to whoever is given the authority to make the decision regarding alleged breaches of rules:
+The following principles apply to whoever is given the authority to make the decision regarding alleged

 - The decision-maker must act fairly and without bias.

 - The student must receive at least 24 hours’ written notice of the meeting or hearing conducted by the

 - the date, time, place and likely duration of the meeting or hearing

-- the allegation/s against the student
+- the allegation(s) against the student

 - the names of all decision-makers